CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-2/Self-Paced Materials/1_Stakeholder and Customer Mapping.md

 Practice your conversation with a cohort member and enlist their feedback.
 Use their feedback to polish your engagement strategy.
 This is optional.

-**Definition of done and deadline for completion:** Part 1 must be completed in Module 2\.
-By the end of Module 2, you will need to provide a document for approval that includes:
+**Definition of done and deadline for completion:** Please see the due dates listed in the Applied Learning section of the Learning Portal.
+By those dates, you will need to provide a document for approval that includes:

 * The four stakeholders you intend to interview
 * Your list of questions you plan to ask for feedback (Optional).